- 19th Century US Newspapers

 Chemistry: Foundations and Applications

 Provides a broad approach to chemistry, its laws, processes, applications and subdisciplines, and its many branches, including inorganic, industrial, atmospheric and computational chemistry as well as biotechnology, including biographies of scientists past and present.
-Reviews the history of the field up to modern research and practical applications, and topical essays examine the role chemistry plays in various aspects of everyday
+Reviews the history of the field up to modern research and practical applications, and topical essays examine the role chemistry plays in various aspects of everyday life.
+For academic readers.

 Encyclopedia of Children and Childhood: In History and Society